 In Double Ditto , players are shown a clue card.
 They must write down two answers they believe other players will say, and then see if they have a match.
 This is a quick, easy activity to learn and is ideal for parties with kids involved.

 Option #7: Castle Panic

-Castle Panic is a cooperative game that includes some competition as well.
-This game is good to use for teaching kids to play more complicated strategy games like Catan.
-This game can be played solo and it takes about an hour to finish.
+Castle Panic is a cooperative recreation that includes some competition as well.
+This game is good to use for teaching kids to play more complicated strategy recreations like Catan.
+This activity can be played solo and it takes about an hour to finish.
 Unfortunately though, it’s also very easy for adults and there’s no real tension or challenge for many players.

 Option #8: Brain Freeze

 Kids learn strategic thinking and problem-solving with Brain Freeze .
 This family recreation involves asking questions to narrow down options and discover the secret card first.
 This game is easy for kids to learn and is great for just two players.
 Do remember though that kids may have trouble playing without adult help because the pictures can be confusing for younger players.

 Sequence teaches kids to build combinations and make quick decisions when their plans change.
 This family tabletop activity is as challenging for kids as it is for adults.
 Families will enjoy the strategy of this recreation together, as this can be played on teams.